Introduction To Haiku

 What this course could lead to

-Further courses in writing haiku and there are a number of opportunities for publication in journals and online as well as numerous haiku competitions.
-This course could act as a lever for participants to explore haiku further and/or venture into other forms of Japanese and Western literature.
+There are a number of outlets for publication and also the opportunity to take part in competitions.
+This course could also act as a lever for participants to venture into other forms of Japanese and Western literature.

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student